-- @ includes interest accrued on units of AIF amounting to Rs 43.01 Crore (Previous year Rs.
-58.34 crore), which will become due and payable upon maturity only. - (2) Secured loan includes loan to Director for Rs.
-Rs 0.56 crores (March 31, 2022; Rs 0.56 crores). - (3) Unsecured loan includes loan to Pragati Employees Welfare Trust, fellow subsidiary for Rs.
-30 Crore (March 31, 2022; Rs.
-30 crores) - (4) Secured loans and other credit facilities given to customers are secured / partly secured by : - (a) Equitable mortgage of property and / or - (b) Pledge of shares / debentures, units, other securities, assignment of life insurance policies and / or - (c) Hypothecation of assets and / or - (d) Company guarantees and / or - (e) Personal guarantees and / or - (f) Negative lien and / or Undertaking to create a security.
+- @ includes interest accrued on units of AIF amounting to Rs 112.78 crores (Previous year Rs 43.01 crores), which will become due and payable upon maturity only - (2) Secured loan includes loan to Director for Rs.
+Rs 0.56 crores (March 31, 2023.
+Rs 0.56 crores). - (3) Unsecured loan includes loan to Pragati Employees Welfare Trust, fellow subsidiary for Rs.
+25.00 crores (March 31, 2023 Rs.
+30.00 crores) - (4) Secured loans and other credit facilities given to customers are secured / partly secured by - (a) Equitable mortgage of property and / or - (b) Pledge of shares / debentures, units, other securities, assignment of life insurance policies and / or - (c) Hypothecation of assets and / or - (d) Company guarantees and / or - (e) Personal guarantees and / or - (f) Negative lien and / or Undertaking to create a security.

-7.1.
-Impairment allowance for loans and advances to customers
+(5) Impairment allowance for loans and advances to customers

-The company's Analytics Department has designed and operates its Internal Rating Model.
+The Company's Analytics Department has designed and operates its Internal Rating Model.
 The model is tested and calibrated periodically.
 The model grades loans on a four-point grading scale, and incorporates both quantitative as well as qualitative information on the loans and the borrowers.
-The model uses historical empirical data of the group to arrive at factors that are indicative of future credit risk and segments the portfolio on the basis of combinations of these parameters into smaller homogenous portfolios from the perspective of credit behaviour.
+The model uses historical empirical data to arrive at factors that are indicative of future credit risk and segments the portfolio on the basis of combinations of these parameters into smaller homogenous portfolios from the perspective of credit behaviour.
 Some of the factors that the internal risk based model may consider are: